 It is also important to note the recent changes to analyst estimates for GE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 2.56% lower within the past month.
 GE is currently a Zacks Rank #3 (Hold).

-Also, we should mention that GE has a PEG ratio of 3.78.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Diversified Operations was holding an average PEG ratio of 1.96 at yesterday's closing price.
+We can also see that GE currently has a PEG ratio of 1.9.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Diversified Operations stocks are, on average, holding a PEG ratio of 1.83 based on yesterday's closing prices.